vrhmd device object

 afterOpenCode

-For vrhmd objects, beforeOpenCode code runs after the HMD is opened (with the imaging pipeline).
-For all of these properties, code can also use variable ptbVrhmd containing the Psychtoolbox HMD handle returned by PsychVRHMD('AutoSetupHMD').
+For vrhmd objects, code in all these properties can also use variable ptbVrhmd containing the Psychtoolbox HMD handle returned by PsychVRHMD('AutoSetupHMD').

 Record properties